If you're about to interview at Amazon you should already know the 14 Leadership Principles.

 The first principle is "Customer Obsession"

 I recommend that everyone, no matter what role they're interviewing for, prepare answers for the customer obsession questions.
-This is really and truly Amazonians' favorite principle, so you need to be able to show you live it.
+This is really and truly Amazonians' favorite principle, so you need to be able to show you understand it and take it seriously.

-You may not be in a customer-facing role like sales, but you still work for the person who clicks "buy" — every decision Amazon makes is made thinking about how the end customer — the person tapping the buy button — will receive it.
+You may not be in a customer-facing role like sales, but you still work for the person who clicks "buy" — every decision Amazon makes is made thinking about how the end customer will receive it.

 Amazon Leadership Principle #1: Customer Obsession